 Protecting Your SurveyMonkey Account & Data

-Never Share Your Password
+Your Password and Email

+You should be the only one who knows your password.
 If you suspect your account has been accessed by someone else, change your password immediately.

 A great password is one that's easy for you to remember, but hard for others to guess.
 Always avoid using things like dictionary words, names, birthdays, common dates, and other obvious words or phrases like the name of the website the password is for.
 A good password contains at least 8 characters and has numbers, upper and lower case, as well as special characters.

 Using a mnemonic is another great way to create complex and memorable passwords—just memorize a phrase and base your password on the first letter of each word.
 For example, if you like to run in the park three times a week, your password could be ritp3Xaw!

 Don't use the same password for other sites

 Avoid using the same password for all the websites, apps and online services you use.
 If you have trouble remembering all of your passwords—don't write them down!
 Instead, consider using a tool like 1Password to securely manage your strong passwords across all the tools you use online.

 It's always a good idea to change your password regularly—at least every 90 days.
 And when you update your password, avoid using a password you've already used in the past—for SurveyMonkey, or any other service.